lewishowles/components/src/components/form/form-field/form-field.md

 `[{ rule: "regexp", regexp: /[abc]+/, message: "Your ID should only contain the letters a, b, and c" }]`

 Ensure that the provided value matches `regexp`.

+#### Function shorthand

+`[(value) => isNonEmptyString(value) || "Enter your name"]`

+Each entry can also be a function `(value, formData)` instead of an object rule.
+This is an escape hatch for custom logic not covered by the built-in rules.
+Unlike object rules, function shorthand does not auto-detect the `required` attribute; set the `required` prop on `form-field` if needed.

+The return value determines the outcome:

+- `true` or any truthy non-string — valid.
+- A non-empty string — invalid; the string is used as the error message.
+- A non-empty array of strings — invalid; each string becomes an error message.

+Always return meaningful error messages.

 ### Additional props